scrollback/objectlevel/README.md

 ObjectLevel
 ===========

-Indexed, relational JSON store for Node.js using flat files and [LevelDB](https://code.google.com/p/leveldb/)
+Indexed, relational JSON store for Node.js using [LevelDB](https://code.google.com/p/leveldb/)

 ## Overview ##

-- ObjectLevel stores JSON data in append-only flat text files and maintains indexes in LevelDB.
+- ObjectLevel stores JSON data in LevelDB.
 - Custom indexing logic can be written in JS using an API similar to CouchDB views.
 - Relations (links) between objects can be defined and used for querying efficiently.

 ### What's new

+#### v0.2.0
+- **Breaking change**: The on-disk format has changed, and data files are not compatible. (no more flat files)
+- **Breaking change**: The API for querying with link data indexes have changed to `{ by: [linkname, indexname], eq: [link_target, index_val] }`
+- Fixed: Space used by deleted data is eventually cleared (compaction).
+ObjectLevel is no longer bad for update-heavy workloads.
+- Fixed: Greatly improved reliability: all operations are atomic, corruption due to inconsistency between flat files and leveldb no longer possible

+- Refactored codebase for better maintainability
+- Improved write performance

 #### v0.1.11
 - Fixed issues with delete, unlink and map.